Pupil Premium Support – 2018/19

-The funding this year was focussed on supporting some of the specialist support we provide to the pupils in order to minimise their barriers to learning and maximise their opportunities for making progress – much of this is provided by our Higher Level Teaching Assistants, but from this year we are also using the funding towards employing a specialist Transition Support Teacher (2 days a week) to ensure our pupils are well prepared for, and have the best possible chance of making, a positive transfer to the next stage of their lives/education.
-The teacher providing this has long experience as was previously one of the Local Authority’s specialist Guidance Advisors – her work is focus on pupils in Year 9 and above.
+The funding this year continues to focus on some of the specialist support we provide to the pupils in order to minimise their barriers to learning and maximise their opportunities for making progress.
+Much of this is provided by our Higher Level Teaching Assistants and also funds a specialist Transition Support Teacher (2 days a week) to ensure our pupils are well prepared for, and have the best possible chance of making, a positive transfer to the next stage of their lives/education.
+This work focusses on pupils in Year 9 and above.

-The following is an outline of the areas of support which was provided:
+The following is an outline of the areas of support provided:

 HLTA for Literacy/Communication Support

 Qualified “Signalong” Trainer: Working across the school providing individual or small group literacy/ signing/ communication support across the school.
 Work, priorities and targets agreed in liaison with both class teacher and speech and language therapists.
+Timetabled sessions provided weekly to support students.
 HLTA also offers “Signalong” training to staff and small groups of parents/carers.

 HLTA for Behaviour Support

 Qualified Norfolk Steps trainer – member of the Behaviour Support Team – offers support and advice on behaviour across the school hence reducing barriers to learning.
 In the last year the amount of non-contact time for this member of staff has increased again to enable her to have more time to observe pupils in class, advise on possible strategies, provide staff training and monitor the implementation of Behaviour Management Plans.

 We have invested and trained a further 3 Norfolk Steps trainers to support the Behaviour Support HLTA with training and support across the school.